loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

 ```

 ### 4.5 Setup BGP Peer information in Calico
-You also need to add loxilb's BGP peer information to calico.
+We also need to add loxilb's BGP peer information to calico.
 Create the calico-bgp-config.yaml file as follows:
 ```
 apiVersion: projectcalico.org/v3
 kind: BGPPeer